IG-AI/Samvara-AI/README.md

 ### **Overview**

 **Samvara-AI** is an advanced neural network architecture that integrates classical deep learning methods with quantum-inspired principles to simulate various levels of human consciousness.
 The network is structured as a **hybrid anastomatic system**, enabling each layer to influence and refine others through **feedback loops**, **lateral connections**, and **bidirectional flows**.
-This mirrors the interconnectedness observed in the **6 layers of the human neocortex** and the **15 levels of awareness** in your belief system.
+This mirrors the interconnectedness observed in the **6 layers of the human neocortex** and the **15 levels of awareness**.

 The architecture aims to mirror biological neural systems and spiritual concepts, progressing toward the egoless state of **Unity Consciousness**.